Nigerians react as Yul Edochie and new wife Judy sing together in video

 - Different reactions have followed the couple's video as many people pointed out that Yul has lost focus because of his new wife

-Nollywood actor Yul Edochie and his second wife whom he married recently, Just Austin have continued to tension Nigerians on social media with their love.
+Nollywood actor Yul Edochie and his second wife whom he married recently, Judy Austin have continued to tension Nigerians on social media with their love.

 A video of the couple singing together has caused quite a stir on social media even though both of them looked to be very much in love.

-The clip appeared to have been from Judy's live video as she gushed and blushed endlessly as he fans cheered her on in the comment section.
+The clip appeared to have been from Judy's live video as she gushed and blushed endlessly while fans cheered her on in the comment section.

+She don get belle again?
+Fans react to video of Portable & wife as he boasts about them using 2 iPhone 13 Pro

 Watch the video below: